rit-construct-makerspace/makerspace-docs/docs/Makerspace Policies.md

 The makerspace assumes no liability for damage, theft, or loss of abandoned property.

+## Access to Spaces

+All makerspaces are available to all [makers](#permitted-users) when designated as open by staff.
+The official open hours the makerspaces can be found at [make.rit.edu](https://make.rit.edu), but it is at the discretion of staff in that moment if a makerspace is opened or closed.

+Makerspaces are closed in observance of university holidays, snow days, and other such events that result in a university closure.

+Upon a makerspace closing for whatever reason, makers are expected to promptly exit the space ensuring it is neat and orderly.

+If a maker ever finds a makerspace accessible without staff present, they are required to promptly notify RIT Public Safety.

+### After-Hours Access

+Some persons, as part of their association with an event, project, group, or otherwise, have select after-hours access to select areas of some makerspaces.
+This is defined as having the ability and authority to use a makerspace outside of the regularly posted hours and without staff present.
+Such persons are able to access the makerspace via the university's access control keycard system, henceforth referred to as "swipe".

+All makerspace policies remain in effect during after-hours access.

+Persons with swipe to a makerspace may allow other [makers](#permitted-users) entrance into the space, and take full personal responsibility for the actions of these makers.
+This includes ensuring compliance with makerspace policies.
+Persons with after-hours access are not expected to open the makerspace for all makers, and may be selective in who they allow into the space.
+All other makers must leave the space before the person with swipe does.
+It is the responsibility of the person with swipe to ensure the space is secured properly before departing.

+After-hours access is defined and limited on a case-by-case basis.
+It is the responsibility of the person with swipe to understand the specifics of their after-hours access, and ensure themselves and all other makers they permit in are in compliance with the terms of this access.

+Such after-hours access is issued solely at the discretion of the makerspace director, and can be revoked at any time.

 ## Policy Exemptions

 If judged to be for the benefit of RIT, the makerspace, or the common good, the makerspace director may temporarily or permanently exempt a person, group, and/or project from any or all makerspace policies, as permitted within compliance of university policy and any applicable law.